pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.9.17
+* Allows the user to define a project variable "unittest_test_method_prefix" as a prefix for the unit test method names.

 ## Version 0.9.16
 * The flake8 plugin no longer causes build errors when used on a project without unittests or integrationtests in conjunction with the property `flake8_include_test_sources`.